 Now I use dry cured streaky bacon which I get at my local deli, but you could use pancetta or bacon.
 But if you can get the dry cured one, do it, it is delicious.

 The tomatoes, go for the Roma tomatoes, much easier to deseed a roma, than any other tomato.
+The sauce made from the tomatoes is not a thick tomato sauce, it is a light, thin one, but packed full of flavour.

 To peel a tomato, just using a sharp knife, cut a cross at the top of the tomato, place them in a bowl that just fits them, top with boiling water from the kettle, leave for 30 seconds, take out of the water and the skin should come off easily.